mitmedialab/Community-Sign-Server/INSTALL.md

 Installation
 --------

-The code is stored on Github.
+The code is stored on GitHub.
 This document will assume you're installing on Ubuntu, with Apache2 and MySQL.
 We'll also assume you're installing to `/var/www/rcss/`.
 On windows you could use `C:\rcss\`.

 **Set Up a Apache and MySql**